 Note over CR: Invoke feed to subscribers93@enduml

-Figure 49.4.2.2.2-2: Update Patient Workflow Diagram Pseudocode
+Figure 49.4.2.3.2-2: Update Patient Identity Workflow Diagram Pseudocode

 Pre-conditions:

 Joshua has moved to the city and has a new address and mobile phone number.
-Joshua’s “master” record is retrieved from the CR into the EMR and these updated details are captured in the community care facility’s EMR.
+Joshua’s master patient identity is retrieved from the CR into the EMR and these updated details are captured in the community care facility’s EMR.

 Main Flow:

 Joshua’s information in the care facility’s EMR is communicated as an UPDATE to the MOH’s national Client Registry (CR).
-If the data message is complete, the EMR receives a “success” response -- otherwise an “exception” response is returned.

 Post-conditions:

-If the EMR message was complete, his existing patient master identity record will be updated on the MOH’s CR with the new, more up-to-date information that was captured in the community clinic’s EMR.
+If the EMR message was valid, his existing patient master identity will be updated on the MOH’s CR with the new, more up-to-date information that was captured in the community clinic’s EMR.

-49.4.2.3 Use Case #3: Merge Patient Records
+49.4.2.4 Use Case #4: Merge Patient Identities

-A duplicate client record has been created, in error, in a demographic database.
-This duplicate record is merged with the pre-existing correct demographic record and health data that has been captured, in error, against the duplicate client ID is updated to the correct, surviving, client ID.
+A duplicate patient master identity is detected, in an identity database.
+This duplicate patient master identity is merged with the pre-existing correct patient master identity and health data that has been captured against the duplicate patient master identity is corrected to the surviving patient master identity.

-49.4.2.3.1 Merge Patient Records Use Case Description
+49.4.2.4.1 Merge Patient Identities Use Case Description

 Joshua becomes concerned and travels to a different city to visit a Voluntary Counseling and Testing (VCT) clinic to be tested for HIV.
 He pretends that he has forgotten his health card and provides inaccurate demographic information at the VCT, who set up a new record for him in their EMR.
-The EMR communicates this demographic information to the MOH’s CR where, in error, a new demographic record for Joshua is established.
+The EMR communicates this demographic information to the MOH’s CR where a new demographic record for Joshua is established.

 Joshua completes the HIV rapid test, which is positive.
 A confirmatory test is taken, which must be sent to the regional lab for processing.
-Both the results of the rapid test and the results of the confirmatory test reference Joshua’s duplicate demographic record.
-The test results are saved to the Shared Health Record (SHR) referencing the duplicate demographic record.
+Both the results of the rapid test and the results of the confirmatory test reference Joshua’s duplicate patient master identity.
+The test results are saved to the Shared Health Record (SHR) referencing the duplicate patient master identity.

-When Joshua returns to the clinic to receive his confirmatory lab results, and after receiving counselling regarding confidentiality rules and the importance of care continuity, Joshua corrects his demographic information.
-The EMR merges Joshua’s two demographic records to a single unique ID# and sends a merge message to the national CR to do the same.
-An unmerge is out of scope for this profile.
+When Joshua returns to the clinic to receive his confirmatory lab results, and after receiving counselling regarding confidentiality rules and the importance of care continuity, Joshua corrects his patient master identity.
+The EMR merges Joshua’s two patient master identities to a single patient master identity and sends a merge message to the national CR to do the same.
+Note: An unmerge would be handled as an administrative function and is out of scope for this profile.

-The various databases that store health information about Joshua have subscribed to update transactions on the national CR.
-To ensure patient safety for Joshua, these systems ensure that a query using Joshua’s resolved unique ID# would, correctly, return all of the health information associated with him -- whether it was originally persisted under his duplicate ID# or under his post-merge unique ID#.
+The various databases that store health information about Joshua have subscribed to patient update transactions on the national CR.
+To ensure patient safety for Joshua, these systems ensure that a query using Joshua’s resolved patient master identity would, correctly, return all of the health information associated with him -- whether it was originally persisted under his correct patient master identity or under the duplicate patient master identity.

-The EMR acts as a Patient Identity Supplier.
+In figure 49.4.2.4.2-1 below: The EMR acts as a Patient Identity Source.
 The LAB and SHR act as Patient Identity Consumers.
 The CR acts as the Patient Identity Manager.

-49.4.2.3.2 Merge Patient Process Flow
+49.4.2.4.2 Merge Patient Identities Process Flow

-Figure 49.4.2.3.2-1: Process Flow for the Merge Patient Use Case
+Figure 49.4.2.4.2-1: Process Flow for the Merge Patient Identities Use Case

 @startuml